 An interesting fact is that Caridina cf. babaulti shrimp require very little food.
 They are excellent algae eaters and almost better substrate sifters.
 Where these shrimp are present in greater numbers there will not be any problems with different kinds of algae covering your substrate.
 These little guys will take care of it.

-Shrimp will do fine on basic fish and shrimp food pellet or flake.
+Shrimp will do fine on basic fish and shrimp food pellets or flakes.
 Feed only an amount that can be eaten in one or two hours.

 It will be also a great idea to give them blanched vegetables such as zucchini, cucumber, carrots, lettuce and etc (you can read my article about it here).